PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/imperative-config.md

 ---
-title: Imperative Management of Kubernetes Objects Using Configuration Files
+title: Imperative Management of PlaidCloud Objects Using Configuration Files
 content_type: task
 weight: 40
 ---

 <!-- overview -->
-Kubernetes objects can be created, updated, and deleted by using the `kubectl` command-line tool along with an object configuration file written in YAML or JSON.
+PlaidCloud objects can be created, updated, and deleted by using the `kubectl` command-line tool along with an object configuration file written in YAML or JSON.
 This document explains how to define and manage objects using configuration files.